Shape dependence of entanglement negativity and mutual information in quantum Hall and critical systems: Logarithmic negativity of integer quantum Hall states

 \subsection{Logarithmic negativity for fermionic Gaussian states}

-If the density matrix $\rho_A$ is a Gaussian operator, then so is the density matrix $\rho^{\mathcal T_1}_A$, and thus the normalized composite density operator $\rho_{\times}$ (\ref{eq:composeden}) is also Gaussian.\cite{Shapourian1} For systems with a conserved particle number, the LN $\mathcal{E}$ can be numerically computed from the correlation function $C_{ij}$\cite{Peschel, Shapourian2}:
+If the density matrix $\rho_A$ is a Gaussian operator, then so is the density matrix $\rho^{\mathcal T_1}_A$, and thus the normalized composite density operator $\rho_{\times}$ (\ref{eq:composeden}) is also Gaussian.\cite{Shapourian1} For systems with a conserved particle number, the LN $\mathcal{E}$ can be computed from the correlation function $C_{ij}$\cite{Peschel, Shapourian2}:

 where $u_n(i)$ is the $n$-th single-particle wave function with eigen-energy $\epsilon_n$, and in the last equality we have restricted ourselves to a thermal state with $n_F(\epsilon_n)=(1+\exp{(\epsilon_n-\mu)/T})^{-1}$ being the Fermi-Dirac distribution function at temperature $T$ and chemical potential $\mu$.
-The entanglement entropy on subregion $A$ can then be computed from the eigenvalues $\lbrace\zeta_j \rbrace$ of the correlation matrix $C$ on subregion $A$ \cite{Peschel},
+The entanglement entropy of subregion $A=A_1A_2$ can then be computed from the eigenvalues $\lbrace\zeta_j \rbrace$ of the correlation matrix $C$ restricted to subregion $A$,\cite{Peschel}

 To compute the LN, one needs the composite correlation function $C_{\times}$ associated with the normalized composite density matrix $\rho_{\times}$ (\ref{eq:composeden}).
 Suppose the covariance matrix of the original density matrix $\rho_A$ (\ref{eq:Dnmaj}) is $\Gamma=\mathbb{1}-2C$, then the covariance matrix for the density matrix defined via the fermionic PT, $\rho^{\mathcal T_1}_A$ and its conjugate, $(\rho^{\mathcal T_1}_A)^{\dagger}$, can be constructed as